amirahosbr/sumbangsaran/README.md

 ### [10.](#findings) Empowerment Through Education and Explainability

 The AI agent transforms from a simple tool into a mentor that actively builds user expertise.
 Rather than creating dependency, the system is designed to make users more knowledgeable and self-sufficient.
 Each interaction becomes a learning opportunity, clearer complex concepts and empowering users to make better strategic decisions.

+> “I want to learn why the AI did that so I can do it myself next time.”

 **Educational interventions:**